Jarff/laravel-saseg/README.md

 ## Preparing Your Models

-The `HasRoles` trait must be added to the User model to enable this package's features.
+The `HasRoles` and `HasMediaTrait` trait must be added to the User model to enable this package's features.

 Thus, a typical basic User model would have these basic minimum requirements:

 	use Illuminate\Foundation\Auth\User as Authenticatable;
 	use Spatie\Permission\Traits\HasRoles;
+	use Spatie\MediaLibrary\HasMedia\HasMedia;
+	use Spatie\MediaLibrary\HasMedia\HasMediaTrait;

 	class User extends Authenticatable
 	{
 		use HasRoles;
+		use HasMediaTrait;

 		// ...
 	}